Charles and Camilla: Visit to Portugal

 In the afternoon Prince Charles and Camilla planted a rose at the Monserrate Park, in Sintra.
 But when they were ready to leave the place, they realised that someone had locked the keys inside of the car, so Charles and Camilla had to leave Sintra in another car.

 The couple move on to Spain next, and then Morrocco.Filed under British Royals

-Tagged Horses, Military, Official Visit, Portugal, President Cavaco Silva, Prince Charles-Philippe, The Duchess of Cadaval, The Duchess of Cornwall, The Prince of Wales.
+Tagged Horses, Military, Official Visit, Portugal, President Cavaco Silva of Portugal, Prince Charles-Philippe Duke of Anjou, The Duchess of Cadaval, The Duchess of Cornwall, The Prince of Wales.